Mount Erebus: Hoopers Shoulder

 An independent cone at an elevation of 1,800 m high on the west slopes of Mount Erebus.
 From McMurdo Sound it appears as a perfect pyramid of black rock, standing out as a splendid mark against the background of the ice and almost on a line from Cape Royds to the crater of Mount Erebus.

-The cone itself is about 100 m high high and is surrounded by a deep moat or ditch, caused by the sweeping action of strong winds.
+The cone itself is about 100 m high and is surrounded by a deep moat or ditch, caused by the sweeping action of strong winds.

 It was named by F. Debenham on the second ascent of Mount Erebus for F.J.
 Hooper, a steward of the British Antarctic Expedition, 1910-13.

 Hooper was one of the party making the second ascent.

 Cashman Crags

 Two rock summits at about 1500 m high on the west slope of Mount Erebus.

 The feature is 0.6 nmi southwest of Hoopers Shoulder.

 At the suggestion of P.R.
 Kyle, named by United States Advisory Committee on Antarctic Names (US-ACAN) (2000) after Katherine V. Cashman, United States Antarctic Research Program (USARP) team member on Mount Erebus in 1978-79 while a Fulbright scholar at Victoria University of Wellington; worked again on Mount Erebus, 1988–89; later Professor of Geology, University of Oregon.